breckinloggins/ngtemplate/README.txt

-cxtemplate - A template engine written in C designed to be (mostly) syntax-compatible with Google CTemplate
+ngtemplate - A template engine written in C designed to be (mostly) syntax-compatible with Google CTemplate

 Version 0.1-ish, so there's plenty more work to do.

 Introduction
 ------------

-cxtemplate is a small, fast template engine written in C.  Like Google's CTemplate, it strives to be as simple as possible to shield developers from the temptation of embedding logic inside their templates.
-An example of a cxtemplate would be:
+ngtemplate is a small, fast template engine written in C.  Like Google's CTemplate, it strives to be as simple as possible to shield developers from the temptation of embedding logic inside their templates.
+An example of an ngtemplate would be:

 Hello, {{Name}}.
 You have read {{NumPosts}} posts on our blog today.
 Thank you for visiting!